Click below and find questions and answer – og what others have experienced...

 Dear TexCare,

-I have bought TexCare wool, silk and cotton wash and am especially very impressed with how old cotton fabric becomes as new to look at.
-However, I have a slight concern: when the thread ends are constantly removed (how does this happen) – will the fabric not be worn thinly much faster?
+I've bought TexCare wool, silk, and cotton wash and am especially impressed with how old cotton fabric looks like new.
+However, I have a small concern: when the loose threads are constantly being removed (however that happens) – won't the fabric wear out much faster?

-And just another question: what do I do with all the packets of Daisies washing powder I have standing?
-Or in other words – I think I've completely switched to TexCare!
+And just another question: what do I do with all the packages of Tusindfryd (Daisy) laundry powder I have?
+In other words – I think I've completely switched to TexCare!

-I can tell you that while Cottonwash removes the lint that occurs when cotton is used and washed, we're down in the small things department, so it takes a good microscope to see what's going on.
-And the jersey can get toad-old, and yet only lose a few milligrams in weight.
-So it doesn't wear the clothes.
+I can tell you that Cottonwash does remove the fuzz that occurs when cotton is used and washed, but we're talking about tiny things here, so you'll need a good microscope to see what's going on.
+And the sweater can get really old and still only lose a few milligrams in weight.
+So it doesn't wear down the clothes.

-But when the lint is gone, the colors shine brighter.
+But when the bobbles are gone, the colors shine brighter.

-What removes these lints is a very special enzyme that is naturally found in nature – in a forest floor, for example, where it helps to break down the fallen leaves, and is part of the cycle that creates new topsoil.
+What removes these pills is a very special enzyme that is naturally found in nature – in a forest floor, for example, where it helps to break down fallen leaves and is part of the cycle that creates new topsoil.

 TexCare

-I just "saved" several things from being returned for recycling, as they had become somewhat washed and dingy, including a monochrome cotton blanket and a very fine viscose shirt.
-Just after one wash there is a clear difference! -Think it's become quite exciting to wash clothes.
+I've just 'saved' several items from being taken to recycling because they had become a bit washed out and worn, including a solid-colored cotton blanket and a very fine viscose shirt.
+After just one wash, there's a clear difference!
+I think it's become quite exciting to do the laundry.

-I will definitely try some of your other products.
+I definitely want to try some of your other products.

 Anne